Fladrafinil vs Flmodafinil - how do they compare?

 What is Fladrafinil?

 Fladrafinil is also known as CRL-40,941 or Fluorafinil.
-It is an eugeroic related to Adrafinil and Modafinil.
+It is a eugeroic related to Adrafinil and Modafinil.

-An eugeroic is a drug that promotes wakefulness and alertness which is why people often stumble upon Fladrafinil, like myself, when researching Adrafinil and Modafinil.
+A eugeroic is a drug that promotes wakefulness and alertness which is why people often stumble upon Fladrafinil, like me, when researching Adrafinil and Modafinil.

 People taking Fladrafinil report similar effects as Modafinil and Adrafinil although some argue that Fladrafinil is a more potent eugeroic compared to the two.

-I couldn’t really find any clinical study about Fladrafinil and the information about it is very limited as of right now.
-Most of the information we have available are anecdotes.
+I couldn't really find any clinical study about Fladrafinil and the information about it is very limited as of right now.
+Most of the information we have available is anecdotes.

 What is Flmodafinil?